 The game was the 1967 Grand Final, and Richmond won.
 I was taken into the players’ rooms after the game (an extremely rare honour, even then), and I was introduced to the players.
 Most of them were just out of the showers, but those were curiously decorous times.
 The players, to a man I think, tolerated the social task of shaking a teenager’s hand, as I was led through the room.
 They were mostly wearing towels.

 This incident, though slight to my reader, changed the world for me.
 The Richmond Tigers went on to win another four premierships over the next thirteen years.
 Did I look back over my shoulder to re-consider my decision?
 Never.
-I gloried in the Richmond way, the ruthless Tigers who gave no quarter, who trained harder and played with an assurance that they had no friends, just opponents.
+I gloried in the Richmond way, the ruthless Tigers who gave no quarter, who trained harder and played harder, with an assurance that they had no friends, just opponents.

 Carlton was our natural enemy, later to be Collingwood, but they were all loathed, except for Footscray, who were everyone’s second, other team.
 That’s because they were never a threat.

 My commitment never really wavered, though there were times when footy was not ‘top of mind’.
 Life sometimes intervened, but the Tigers were dear to my heart .

 After 1980 there was less to be interested in.
 As the years rolled on, Richmond stopped being a power, and became something of a joke.
 Years and years of power struggles within the club drained momentum.
 Beloved figures from the past ran nasty, personal campaigns to wrest control back from whomever; sometimes they were outsiders, sometimes they were old team-mates.